florianprs/Control_of_the_Youtube_Stream/README.md

 </html>
 ```

-Make a stylesheet.css file for the graphical part
+After that, make a stylesheet.css file for the graphical part

 ```
 sudo nano stylesheet.css
 ```

-Put those lines inside
+Put those lines inside this .css file

 ```
 html, body